Master of Teaching (Primary)

-We are passionate about tailoring our learning and teaching to students’ individual needs, in small classes where each student is known and mentored by their appointed subject’s lecture.
+We are passionate about tailoring our learning and teaching to students’ individual needs, in small classes where each student is known and mentored by their subject’s lecturer.
 Students are never a number!

-Our signature delivery style is blended learning, where students come on campus for their one week’s face to face seminar for each subject and complete the remainder of their study online.
-However, most of our subjects can now be studied fully online, with the exception of the professional experience placements which require 60 days in schools.
+Our signature delivery style is blended learning, where students come on campus for their one week’s face-to-face seminar for each subject and complete the remainder of their study online.
+However, all of our subjects can now be studied fully online, with the exception of the professional experience placements which require 60 days in schools.

 Dr Jim Twelves